hzi-bifo/MI-TIP/README.md

 ```
 ./MI-TIP.copy <path/of/your/MI-TIP.config>
 ```
-##### step 4: ask for help if the problem cannot be solved
+##### step 4: contact us
-Please open an issue in this repository.
+In case that a problem cannot be solved easily, please open an issue in this repository.